-There might be a community group up and running in your neighbourhood that you would like to join or talk to us about starting one in a park near you…
+There might be a community group up and running in your neighbourhood that you would like to join or talk to us about starting one in a park near you.

-Please fill in the following form and a parks officer will be in touch shortly to discuss opportunities.
+To volunteer please fill in the following form and a parks officer will be in touch shortly to discuss opportunities.

 Our parks and reserves are places for everyone to enjoy.
 We want them to be safe, accessible and beautiful.
 To make sure they are we have a few guidelines.

 - Camp.
 For information on where you can camp see freedom camping.

 - Light open fires.

 Take plants.
 We are happy to provide the names of plants for you.